arminmoin/ML-Quadrat/README.md

 Moreover, all keywords regarding data analytics are highlíghted in blue color in our textual xtext-based model editor.

+#### The extended action language

+If you are familiar with the action language of ThingML, you can notice that we introduced four new action types concerning data analytics:

+(i) da_preprocess: This action leads to preprocessing the data, based on the data analytics block.
+The name of the corresponding data analytics block shall be mentioned after that, e.g., da_preprocess da1.

+(ii) da_train: This action leads to training the data analytics model, based on the data analytics block.
+The name of the corresponding data analytics block shall be mentioned after that, e.g., da_train da1.

+(iii) da_predict: This action leads to predictions using the data analytics model.
+The name of the corresponding data analytics block, as well as the values of the features, based on which the prediction shall occur, must be mentioned after that, e.g., da_predict da1(value).

+(iv) da_save: This action leads to saving the prediction (new data) in the dataset.
+The name of the corresponding data analytics block shall be mentioned after that, e.g., da_save da1.

+Please see our examples (ML2 Demos) at https://github.com/arminmoin/ML-Quadrat/tree/master/org.thingml.samples/src/main/thingml.

 #### How to have the trained data analytics models retrained periodically
 In our sample model instances, we show how to do this.
 For instance, see this line: